arontaupe/aron.petau.net/_posts/2021-08-01-iron-smelting.md

 After, the furnace is dried and heated up

-Over the course of the process, more than 100 kgs of coal and around 20kgs of ore are used to create a final piece of iron of 200 - 500g, just enough for a single knife.
+Over the course of the process, more than 100 kgs of coal and around 20 kgs of ore are used to create a final piece of iron of 200 - 500g, just enough for a single knife.

 With all the modern amenities and conveniences available to us, a single run still takes more than 3 people working over 72 hours, not accounting for the coal-making or mining and relocating the iron ore.

 {% include gallery caption="Some more impressions from the ISD" %}

 For me, it is very hard to define what technology encompasses.
 It certainly goes beyond the typically associated imagery of computing and industrial progress.
-It is a mode of encompassing the world and adopting other technologies, be it by time or by region makes me feel how diffused the phenomenon technology is into my world.
+It is a mode of encompassing the world and adopting other technologies, be it by time or by region makes me feel how diffused the phenomenon of technology is into my world.

 [Find out more about the ISD](https://sites.google.com/view/eu-iron-smelting-days/home?authuser=0 ){: .btn .btn--large}